Premade Coils vs RBA Coils

 What is an RBA Coil?

-• RDA (Rebuildable Dripping Atomizer): Drips e-liquid directly onto the coil.
+• RDA (Rebuildable Dripping Atomizer): Requires users to drip e-liquid directly onto the coil for each use.

-• RTA (Rebuildable Tank Atomizer): Holds e-liquid in a tank near the coil.
+• RTA (Rebuildable Tank Atomizer): Stores e-liquid in a tank near the coil for a more continuous vaping experience.

-Premade Coils vs. RBA Coils: Ease of Use
+Ease of Use: Premade Coils vs. RBA Coils

 Premade Coils:

-• Maintenance: Coils should be replaced every 1-2 weeks.
-Excessive use or improper handling can shorten their lifespan.
+• Low Maintenance: Typically require replacement every 1-2 weeks, although improper use can shorten their lifespan.

 RBA Coils:

-• Customization: RBA coils allow for a high degree of customization, including different wire types and coil configurations.
-However, they require more effort to build and maintain.
+• High Customization: RBA coils allow for various wire types and coil configurations, but require skill and maintenance.

 Premade Coils: